 Some critics believe we shouldn’t work with Barry Callebaut, one of the biggest cocoa processors in the world.
 But again, this decision is deliberate.
 Our mission is to make 100% slave free the norm in chocolate, not just our chocolate but all chocolate worldwide.

-Here’s a video outlining the origins of Tony’s Chocoloney.
+Here’s a video outlining the origins of Tony’s Chocolonely.
 Also, the Tony’s Fair, 2021 video is worth a watch.

 Paul Schoenmakers described the decision of Tony’s Chocolonely to take an additional step beyond sourcing Fairtrade to accelerate farmers’ progress out of poverty.